RatnadeepYSVS/Phone_controller/README.md

    then run cmd `python script.py`
 # Updates & Feedback
    More features will be added in upcoming days
+   If a new feature is added it will be updated in the phone controller section above
    Improvements and PR's Accepted (: